raphaelkaique1/raphaelkaique1/README.md

 # 💫 About Me:
-💻 Full Stack Developer working in software development since 2020.<br>🔬 Specialized in JavaScript and its ecosystem (TypeScript, Node.js, Nest.js, React.js, Next.js, among others).<br>⚡ Experience in complex projects, with strong knowledge of databases, servers, APIs, systems integration and software architecture.<br>🧳 Skilled in collaborative environments and agile methodologies, always seeking innovation and efficiency in processes with the objective of delivering scalable solutions in high-performance environments.
+💻 Working in software development since 2020.<br>🔬 Specialized in JavaScript and its ecosystem (TypeScript, Node.js, Nest.js, React.js, Next.js, among others).<br>⚡ Experience in complex projects, with strong knowledge of databases, servers, APIs, systems integration and software architecture.<br>🧳 Skilled in collaborative environments and agile methodologies, always seeking innovation and efficiency in processes with the objective of delivering scalable solutions in high-performance environments.

 ## 🌐 Socials: